rgraingerdev/CCFC_fanpage/README.md

 ![Cardiff city](assets/images/Cardiff_City_Fanpage.png)

-# Fan Page for CCFC

-To the CCFC Fan Page, welcome!
-The Cardiff City Football Club and everything it stands for are the focus of this website.
-You can find player profiles, match reports, the most recent news, and much more right here.
+Welcome To the CCFC Fan Page, The Cardiff City Football Club and everything it stands for are the focus of this website.
+You can find upcoming fixtures, top scorers and the history.

-## Getting Going
+## Getting Started

-Visit https://rgraingerdev.github.io/CCFCfanpage/ on your choice web browser to access the CCFC Fan Page.
-The website is totally responsive, so regardless of whether you're using a desktop computer, tablet, or smartphone, it should look excellent on all of them.
+Visit https://rgraingerdev.github.io/CCFCfanpage/ on your preferred web browser to access the CCFC Fan Page.
+The website is completely responsive; regardless of whether you're using a desktop computer, tablet or smartphone, it should look excellent on all of them.

 ## User Storys
-We have developed user stories to direct our design and development process in order to make sure that the CCFC Fan Page satisfies the requirements of our users.
+I have developed user stories to direct my design and development process; in order to make sure that the CCFC Fan Page satisfies the requirements of my users.
 Here are some usage examples for user stories:

 * As a supporter of Cardiff City, I want to be able to swiftly and conveniently find out the latest information on the squad.